 Dealing with Grief During the Holidays

 Grief is a normal and natural reaction to the death of a loved one.
 Most of us are not prepared for the long journey of grief that is sometimes devastating, frightening, and often lonely.
 We may think, do, and say things that are very unlike us.
 There seems to be no respite, no end to the intense feelings that we experience.
 These feelings can be even more intensified during the holiday season.
 Everywhere we go we hear holiday music, people shopping and preparing for celebration while we are hurting from the pain of our loss.
-Our loss could be the passing of a loved one or even the loss of a relationship, divorce, pet, illness, moving and the pandemic we are all currently facing.
-Being alone during this holiday time makes it even more difficult.
+Our loss could be the passing of a loved one or even the loss of a relationship, pet, or job, a divorce, illness, or moving.
+Being alone during the holidays makes our grief even more difficult to bear.

 Do not feel pressure to be merry.
 Many people feel lonely, sad, anxious and depressed at this time of year.
 If you don’t feel as happy as you think you should, don’t fight it.
 Forcing feelings that aren’t there will only make matters worse, and there really aren’t any “shoulds” about it.